Nomad: Common characteristics

-A nomad is a person with no settled home, moving from place to place as a way of obtaining food, finding pasture for livestock, or otherwise making a living.
+Nomads are communities who move from place to place as a way of obtaining food, finding pasture for livestock, or otherwise making a living.
 Most nomadic groups follow a fixed annual or seasonal pattern of movements and settlements.
-Nomadic people traditionally travel by animal, canoe or on foot.
-Animals include camels, horses and alpaca.
+Nomadic people traditionally travel by animal, canoe, sleigh, or on foot.
+Animals include camels, horses, dogs, and alpaca.
 Today, some nomads travel by motor vehicle.
 Some nomads may live in homes or homeless shelters, though this would necessarily be on a temporary or itinerant basis.

 Nomads keep moving for different reasons.
 Nomadic foragers move in search of game, edible plants, and water.
 Aboriginal Australians, Negritos of Southeast Asia, and San of Africa, for example, traditionally move from camp to camp to hunt and gather wild plants.
 Some tribes of the Americas followed this way of life.
 Pastoral nomads, on the other hand, make their living raising livestock such as camels, cattle, goats, horses, sheep, or yaks; these nomads usually travel in search of pastures for their flocks.
 The Fulani and their cattle travel through the grasslands of Niger in western Africa.
 Some nomadic peoples, especially herders, may also move to raid settled communities or to avoid enemies.
 Nomadic craftworkers and merchants travel to find and serve customers.
-They include the Gadia Lohar blacksmiths of India, the Romani traders, Scottish travellers and Irish travellers.
+They include the Gadia Lohar blacksmiths of India, the Roma traders, Scottish travellers and Irish travellers.

+Many nomadic and pastorally nomadic peoples are associated with semi-arid and desert climates; examples include the Mongolic and Turkic peoples of Central Asia, the Plains Indians of the Great Plains, and the Amazigh and other peoples of the Sahara Desert.
+Pastoral nomads who are residents of arid climates include the Fulani of the Sahel, the Khoikhoi of South Africa and Namibia, groups of Northeast Africa such as Somalis and Oromo, and the Bedouin of the Middle East.

 Most nomads travel in groups of families, bands, or tribes.
 These groups are based on kinship and marriage ties or on formal agreements of cooperation.
 A council of adult males makes most of the decisions, though some tribes have chiefs.